Currently, many people have doubts about whether creatine is safe for the kidneys or not. That's because there's a lot…

 Five Ways Onions Can Help You Get Rid of a Cough

-Onion is a common ingredient in traditional medicine to get rid of a couch.
-However, it is not a first line treatment.
-What you should know about onion remedies?
-Here we'll tell you!
+Onion is a common ingredient in traditional medicine to get rid of a cough.
+However, it shouldn't be your first line of defense.
+So, what should you know about using onion as a remedy?
+We'll tell you here!

 Getting rid of a cough isn’t easy, but today we’ll share some home remedies that might help.
-Coughing is one of your body’s defense mechanisms produced to fight viruses and bacteria or foreign objects in your airways.
+However, you should first understand that coughing is one of your body’s defense mechanisms produced to fight viruses and bacteria or foreign agents in your airways.

 It’s produced by an explosive emptying of the air in your lungs.
 And most of the time, it comes along with phlegm and irritation.
-While it’s not advisable to stop it, because it’s one of the ways your body gets rid of excess mucus, many people are in search of a way to control it since it can be bothersome or painful.
+While experts don’t exactly recommend stopping it since it’s one of the ways your body gets rid of excess mucus, many people look for ways to control it since it can be bothersome or painful.

 To get the best and most effective treatment, you should always see your doctor first.
-They can suggest some medications that are appropriate for your situation and can make recommendations about lifestyle changes that might mitigate your symptoms.
+They can recommend medication that’s appropriate for your situation and suggest lifestyle changes that might mitigate your symptoms.

-As a complement to your doctor’s instructions, there are some home remedies that can help calm your cough.
+However, as a complement to your doctor’s instructions, there are some home remedies with beneficial ingredients that can help calm your cough.
 While they shouldn’t be your first line of defense, they can help in mild cases.
-Have you ever tried any onion cough remedies?
+So, have you ever tried any of these onion cough remedies?

-Home remedies with onion to get rid of a cough
+Home onion remedies to get rid of a cough

 These remedies are part of a whole catalog of traditional medicine that people have been sharing with each other for decades.
-That being said, it’s important to mention that we still don’t have sufficient scientific evidence to support the safety and effectiveness of onion for treating a cough.
+That being said, it’s important to mention that there isn’t sufficient scientific evidence to support the safety and effectiveness of onion as a treatment for cough.

-There are a few small studies, like one from West Indian Medical Journal, that suggest that some mixes containing onion are effective against certain microorganisms associated with coughs, including Staphylococcus aureus, Klebsiella pneumoniae, Pseudomonas aeruginosa, and E. coli, among others.
+There are a few small studies, however, like this one from West Indian Medical Journal, that suggest that some treatments containing onion are effective against certain microorganisms associated with coughs, including Staphylococcus aureus, Klebsiella pneumoniae, Pseudomonas aeruginosa, and E. coli, among others.

 So, it’s important to remember that these remedies can’t replace medical treatment, and can be ineffective.
 As we mentioned before, your first step in treating a cough is to see a doctor.
-If you have a mild cough, you might consider trying some of these remedies:
+If you have a mild cough though, you might consider trying some of these remedies:

 1. Onion garlic tea to get rid of a cough